PandoraPay/go-pandora-pay/README.md

 5. Future proposals:
     1. state trie proofs to prove to light clients the state.
     2. sharding.
 Creating multiple distinct shards and splitting the state trie into `n` shards
-    3. creating macro blocks by selecting validators for a meta chain
+    3. creating macro blocks by selecting specific nodes for a meta chain

 ### Debugging